Computer Networking Chapter 2 (Layer 3-4)

 Ok, but what do protocols have in common?

-They are inherently categorized into numerous separate categories.
+They are categorized into numerous separate categories.
 Here are four well-known ones:

-- Connection-Oriented Protocol: Involves two hosts making assurances (ex: "handshake process") and establish an agreement prior to any data being exchanged.
+- Connection-Oriented Protocols: Involve two hosts making assurances (ex: "handshake process") and establish an agreement prior to any data being exchanged.

 - Ex: TCP, SCTP, ATM